Does sunscreen prevent malignant melanoma?

-Dr. Frederick Aronson, a cancer specialist at Maine Center for Cancer Medicine in Scarborough says, “Most of the ultraviolet radiation that causes melanoma is delivered to the individual at risk before age 20.
+Dr. Frederick Aronson, a cancer specialist at New England Cancer Specialists in Scarborough says, “Most of the ultraviolet radiation that causes melanoma is delivered to the individual at risk before age 20.
 There are migration studies that show if you grow up in a high sun region and move to a lower sun region in your 20s, your melanoma risk is as if you lived in the high sun region all your life and vice versa.
 If you live in a low sun region and move to a high sun region in your 20s your melanoma risk remains relatively low.”

 Mike Cushman’s story

 Mike Cushman, who lives in South Portland, was diagnosed with advanced malignant melanoma in 2010.
 “I had a suspicious mole on the back of my head under my hair,” he told me.
 “My daughter spotted it and suggested my doctor check it out.
 The biopsy came back benign.
 Late July I felt a lump in that same area.
 In early August it was removed for biopsy and came back malignant melanoma.
 I cannot trace the melanoma to my family.
 I seem to be the only one.
 As a child growing up in the 50s and 60s I probably had my share of sunburns.”